-In both Canada and Australia, apologies which were meant to serve as basic building blocks of reconciliation with Indigenous peoples ultimately failed to succeed even as apologies, let alone as tools of reconciliation.
-In Canada, concern over the possibility of undermining the state's legal position caused officials to stop short of a full apology in their acknowledgement of the state's implication in the abuse of Indigenous human rights.
-In Australia, attempts by a civil society movement to compensate for state officials' unwillingness to acknowledge state responsibility for injustices suffered by Indigenous peoples failed to advance the project of reconciliation and may even have impeded it by fuelling a popular backlash.
-In each of these cases, the premium that state officials placed on maintaining absolute political and legal authority over Indigenous peoples made it impossible for them to offer genuine apologies and so made it impossible for them to initiate a process of genuine reconciliation.
+In both Canada and Australia, apologies that were meant to serve as basic building blocks of reconciliation with indigenous peoples ultimately failed to succeed even as apologies, let alone as tools of reconciliation.
+In Canada, concern over the possibility of undermining the state's legal position caused officials to stop short of a full apology in their acknowledgement of the state's implication in the abuse of indigenous human rights.
+In Australia, attempts by a civil society movement to compensate for state officials' unwillingness to acknowledge state responsibility for injustices suffered by indigenous peoples failed to advance the project of reconciliation and may even have impeded it by fuelling a popular backlash.
+Prime Minister Rudd's 2008 apology, while offering a new opening for indigenous self-determination, has thus far de-linked the act of apologizing from any possibility of restitution or reparation.
+In each of these cases, the premium that state officials placed on maintaining absolute political and legal authority over indigenous peoples made it impossible for them to offer genuine apologies and so made it impossible for them to initiate a process of genuine reconciliation.

-In fact, the conception of what reconciliation as initiated by official apologies would look like seems in both cases to have been incompatible with at least three of James's criteria for a genuine apology: accepting responsibility, not demanding forgiveness and undertaking to morally engage with the wronged group.
+In fact, the conception of what reconciliation as initiated by official apologies would look like seems, in both cases, to have been incompatible with at least three of James's criteria for a genuine apology: accepting responsibility, not demanding forgiveness, and undertaking to engage morally with the wronged group.
 In both Canada and Australia, the apologies were supposed to initiate reconciliation by revisiting a past history of injustice.
 In this, the apology itself was treated as sufficient to discharge state officials' responsibilities and provoke a response of forgiveness by the wronged group.
-Given the shortcomings of apologies in Canada and Australia, what potential do truth commissions hold for promoting genuine reconciliation and making strides towards improving inter-group relations?
+Given the shortcomings of apologies in Canada and Australia, what potential do truth commissions hold for promoting genuine reconciliation and making strides toward improving inter-group relations?
 We now proceed to examine case studies of truth commissions as they were implemented in Peru and Guatemala.

-Truth Commissions as Tools of Neoliberalism: Peru and Guatemala

-Because of the extreme circumstances in which they are convened, truth commissions are not usually susceptible to the naïve view of what reconciliation entails as evidenced by the Canadian and Australian apologies.
+Truth Commissions as Tools of Neoliberalism: Peru and Guatemala undertaken by state actors regarding what reconciliation entails as evidenced by the Canadian and Australian apologies.
 Truth commissions are often premised on the assumption that offices of the state have been deeply implicated in wrongdoing and that victims will not and should not forgive those who have wronged them.
-This more realistic view of violence and injustice might seem to offer a more promising path towards reconciliation.
+This more realistic view of violence and injustice might seem to offer a more promising path toward reconciliation.
 However, while truth commissions tend to adopt a more realistic understanding of the state's involvement in perpetrating injustice and of what may reasonably be expected of those against whom violence and injustice has been perpetrated, they tend to focus on reconciling perpetrators and victims as individual citizens within the state.
-In this, they place an in-principle limit on the extent to which the ideal of integration with national institutions may itself be implicated in violence and injustice, and, consequently, they place an in-principle limit on the potential for decolonisation of relations with Indigenous peoples.
-This was the case in both Peru and Guatemala, where the truth commissions' mandates to facilitate national unity compromised the potential of their analyses and final reports for Indigenous peoples.
+In this, they place an in-principle limit on the extent to which the ideal of integration with national institutions may itself be implicated in violence and injustice, and, consequently, they place an in-principle limit on the potential for decolonization of relations with indigenous peoples.
+This was the case in both Peru and Guatemala, where the truth commissions' mandates to facilitate national unity compromised the potential of their analyses and final reports for indigenous peoples.